HamzaHassanM/ExcelExportLaravelYoutubeChannel/README.md

-## How to create Excel file in Laravel using `phpoffice/phpspreadsheet` library
+## How to create, download and read  Excel file in Laravel using `phpoffice/phpspreadsheet` library
 - download the repo
 - run composer instll
 - Excel code inside `routes/web.php` file.